Scripture Reference:

 Bethany was less than two miles from Jerusalem.
 It was a small settlement at the edge of the Judean desert on the slope of the Mount of Olives.

-At the time Lazarus got sick, Jesus was preaching on the eastern side of the Jordan near the place where John the Baptist had baptised him.
+At the time Lazarus got sick, Jesus was preaching on the eastern side of the Jordan near the place where John the Baptist had baptised Him.
 Lazarus must have died just after Mary and Martha sent messengers to tell Jesus of his sickness.
 Jesus waited two days to go to Lazarus because he knew that this sickness would not end in death (verse 4).
-Add the travelling time of the messengers and Jesus together with the two days and you come up with four days.
+Add the travelling time of the messengers and Jesus together with the two days, and you will come up with four days.
 This was the amount of time that Lazarus was dead before Jesus came to him.

 It was customary for a person to be buried on the same day as they died.
 The body was washed and anointed with spices.
 The Jews did not embalm bodies.
 They placed a cloth over the head and wrapped the hands and feet separately in strips of linen.
 The linen strips were then wrapped around the body over the clothing.
 Months after today’s story, Jesus’ body would be prepared in this same way (John 19:39-40 and 20:3-7).